refrigerator18/3D_Airport_Departures/readme.md

 * Airport data (ICAO, City, Country, Coordinates) was parsed from the Global Airport Database (https://www.partow.net/miscellaneous/airportdatabase/)

 ## Data Collection
-For complete airport data, I downloaded the Global Airport Database and wrote a little Python script to parse the data, convert it onto a CSV, and get rid of any data that would cause issues
+For complete airport data, I downloaded the Global Airport Database and wrote a little Python script to parse the data, convert it onto a CSV, and get rid of any data that would cause issues.

 ``` python
 import pandas as pd